Lonak/stlprivaterepository/README.md

 stlprivaterepository
 ====================

-A collection of stl files that may contain many mistakes.
-Do not use.
+A collection of stl files for 3D printing that may contain many, many mistakes.
+Use at your own risks.